-New entry and new build properties that are vacant when they first appear in the Valuation Roll, or the Roll is amended, are to receive 100% relief while the property remains vacant and this is for an unlimited period of time.
+- New entry and new build properties that are vacant when they first appear in the Valuation Roll, or the Roll is amended, are eligible for 100% relief while the property remains vacant (unoccupied and empty).

-Improvements relief restricts the amount of rates payable to the level payable before any increase to the Rateable Value i.e. the relief is for 100% of the “increase” but does not fully negate the overall rates charge.
+- Improvements relief restricts the amount of rates payable to the level payable before any increase to the Rateable Value i.e. the relief is for 100% of the “increase”.